arabog/ALX_T_Notes/wk1/day4/Readme.md

 An absolute pathname begins with the root directory and follows the tree branch by branch until the path to the desired directory or file is completed.
 For example, there is a directory on your system in which most programs are installed.
 The pathname of the directory is **/usr/bin**.
 This means from the root directory (represented by the leading slash, **/**, in the pathname) there is a directory called "usr" which contains a directory called "bin".

 A relative pathname starts from the working directory.
 To do this, it uses a couple of special notations to represent relative positions in the file system tree.
 These special notations are **.** (dot) and **..** (dot dot).
 The "." notation refers to the working directory itself and the ".." notation refers to the working directory's parent directory.
 We could do that two different ways.
 First, with an absolute pathname:
 ![l2](l2.png?raw=true "l2")

 Or, with a relative pathname:
 ![l3](l3.png?raw=true "l3")

 Absolute means stating the exact path while relative means no path was stated but move a step back.
-In most cases, we can omit the "./". `cd bin`
-If we type cd followed by nothing, cd will change the working directory to our home directory.
-A related shortcut is to type cd ~user_name.
+In most cases, we can omit the "./". `cd bin` If we type cd followed by nothing, cd will change the working directory to our home directory.
+A related shortcut is to type **cd  ~user_name**.
 In this case, cd will change the working directory to the home directory of the specified user.
 Typing **cd -** changes the working directory to the previous one.

 ![l4](l4.png?raw=true "l4")